Fozzy Whittaker: Carolina Panthers

 On July 27, 2014, Whittaker was signed by the Carolina Panthers after an injury to Panthers rookie running back Tyler Gaffney that occurred the previous day.
-After a strong preseason showing, he made the initial 53-man roster, announced on August 30, 2014.
+After a strong preseason showing, he made the initial 53-man roster, announced on August 30.

 In the 2014 regular season, he finished with 32 carries for 145 rushing yards and a rushing touchdown to go along with five receptions for 60 receiving yards and a receiving touchdown.

-On January 3, 2015, in the Wild Card Round of the playoffs, Whittaker scored a crucial 39-yard, go-ahead receiving touchdown in the third quarter against the Arizona Cardinals, helping the Panthers to a 27–16 victory which enabled them to advance to the Divisional Round of the playoffs, where the Panthers' season ended in a 31–17 loss to the Seattle Seahawks.
-In Whittaker's second year with the team, he had 108 rushing yards and a rushing touchdown as the Panthers finished the season with a franchise-record 15 wins.
-In the first two rounds of the playoffs, they defeated the Seattle Seahawks in the Divisional Round and the Arizona Cardinals in the NFC Championship.
-On February 7, 2016, Whittaker was part of the Panthers team that played in Super Bowl 50.
-In the game, Whittaker had four carries for 26 yards, one catch for 14 yards, and two tackles on special teams, but the Panthers fell to the Denver Broncos by a score of 24–10.
+On January 3, 2015, in the Wild Card Round of the playoffs, Whittaker scored a crucial 39-yard, go-ahead receiving touchdown in the third quarter against the Arizona Cardinals, helping the Panthers to a 27–16 victory, which enabled them to advance to the Divisional Round of the playoffs.
+However, the Panthers' season ended in a 31–17 loss to the Seattle Seahawks.

+In Whittaker's second year with the team, he had 108 rushing yards and a rushing touchdown, as the Panthers finished the season with a franchise-record 15 wins.
+In the 2015 playoffs, they defeated the Seattle Seahawks in the Divisional Round and the Arizona Cardinals in the NFC Championship.
+On February 7, 2016, Whittaker was part of the Panthers team that played in Super Bowl 50 against the Denver Broncos.
+In that game, Whittaker had four carries for 26 yards, one catch for 14 yards, and two tackles on special teams.
+However, the Panthers fell to the Broncos by a score of 24–10.

 In the 2016 season, Whittaker would appear in all 16 regular season games.
 He had 57 carries for 265 yards and 25 receptions for 226 yards.

 On September 18, 2016, Whittaker ran for 100 yards on 16 carries against the San Francisco 49ers when Jonathan Stewart left in the first quarter with a hamstring injury.
 On October 2, he caught nine passes for 86 yards against the Atlanta Falcons.

 On March 8, 2017, Whittaker signed a two-year contract extension.
 In the 2017 season, he finished with seven carries for 18 rushing yards to go along with five receptions for 47 receiving yards and a receiving touchdown.

 On May 10, 2018, Whittaker suffered a torn ACL during a non-contact drill in the off-season.
 As a result, he was placed on injured reserve and ruled out for the entire 2018 season.

+In March 2019, his contract expired and he became a free agent.
+On May 23, 2019, it was reported he had a workout with the New Orleans Saints, and in September he had a workout with the Giants, but he was signed by neither team.

+Analyst

+Following his playing career, Whitaker worked as an analyst for the Longhorn Network and Big 12 Radio from 2018 to 2023.
+With the end of the Longhorn Network, he "moved" to ESPN in 2024.